 Scuba diving is a sport where safety is the number one priority.
-One of the risks to be aware of is boat traffic above on the surface while there are divers under the water.
+One of the risks to be aware of is boat traffic above the surface while there are divers under the water.
 Also, boat traffic can be loud if not diving too deep but if surfacing or not diving too deep it may be a problem and cause a collision.

-The risk is that boat running could run over you.
-The solution to inform the boats that their divers in the area, this is why they use the diver down flags.
+The risk is that the boat running could run over you.
+The solution is to inform the boats that their divers are in the area, this is why they use the diver down flags.
 You need to be familiar with what does a diver down flag looks like, as well as the different types.

 In today’s post, we will go through more about what does a diver down flag look like in more detail, so let’s get started!